TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Linked Groups in 3D view (macOS)](images/LinkedGroups.png)

 Linked groups are rendered with a different color than regular linked groups.
-If you select a linked group, the editor will render arrows eminating from the selected group and ending in the other linked groups to indicate which groups will be updated when the selected group changes.
+If you select a linked group, the editor will render arrows emanating from the selected group and ending in the other linked groups to indicate which groups will be updated when the selected group changes.
 These arrows are still shown if you open a linked group.

 ### Linked Groups in the Map File {#linked_groups_map_file}